memfault/interrupt/_drafts/gdbundle.md

   and loading GDB Python scripts automatically so every developer on the team had them loaded and ready to use at all times.

-This was all back in 2015 or so.
-As I've moved around to other companies and talked to many other embedded software developers, I've discovered that many of them have never thought to extend or automate GDB using scripts, and even more had not even heard of GDB's Python API.
-I'm saddened by this.
+This was back in 2015 or so.
+As I've moved to other companies, I've had the joy to spread the love of GDB scripting to other embedded software developers.
+It's amazing how much a few Python scripts can improve one's productivity in the debugger.

 I have a personal goal (and it's one of Memfault's missions) to empower embedded software developers with the tools they need to get their job done, and I'm